kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 ## The actual forking process

-* The easiest way to fork TurtleCoin, is to start by making a GitHub account.
+* The easiest way to fork Kryptokrona, is to start by making a GitHub account.
 You can do this [here](https://github.com/join) if you don't have an account already.

 * Make sure you're signed in.
-Next, head over to the TurtleCoin repo, and hit `Fork` in the top right corner.
+Next, head over to the Kryptokrona repo, and hit `Fork` in the top right corner.

 * It should look something like this: